Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Related Works

 Incorporating LLMs into task allocation and motion planning has shown promising results in areas such as reward design~\cite{ma2024eurekahumanlevelrewarddesign}, generating subgoals~\cite{song2023llm, singh2024twostepmultiagenttaskplanning}, and anomaly detection~\cite{sinha2024real}.
-While these models can offer valuable strategic input, they are generally ineffective and lack guarantees for managing low-level tasks or direct robot actions when used in isolation, as highlighted in previous research~\cite{chen2024solving, li2024challenges, huang2024words}.
-For more complex scenarios with hard requirements, combining LLMs with conventional optimization techniques can enhance both the feasibility and effectiveness of the solutions.
-LLMs contribute valuable guidance for iterative refinement and problem formulation adjustments~\cite{nie2024importancedirectionalfeedbackllmbased, huang2024rekepspatiotemporalreasoningrelational}, while conventional methods offer stronger guarantees for solution quality and constraint handling.
-This integration motivates our work to explore the potential for more robust and reliable performance.
+While these models can offer valuable strategic input, they are generally ineffective and lack safety guarantees for managing low-level tasks or direct robot actions when used in isolation, as highlighted in previous research~\cite{chen2024solving, li2024challenges, huang2024robotrouting, ji2025genswarmscalablemultirobotcodepolicy}.
+Recent work has begun to try to incorporate safety constraints into LLM-based task planning~\cite{10801576, khan2025safetyawaretaskplanning}.
+Furthermore, combining LLMs with conventional optimization techniques can improve both the feasibility and effectiveness of the solutions.
+LLMs can contribute valuable guidance for iterative refinement and problem formulation adjustments~\cite{nie2024importancedirectionalfeedbackllmbased, pmlr-v270-huang25g}, while conventional methods offer stronger guarantees for solution quality and constraint handling.
+This integration motivates our work to explore the potential for more robust and reliable performance in multi-agent coordination.